demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-Microsoft_Defender_For_Endpoint_-_Unisolate_Endpoint_README.md

-This playbook will auto unisolate endpoints through Microsoft Defender For Endpoint by using Hostname, IP, or Device ID associated with the asset you wish to block.
+This playbook accepts an endpoint ID, IP, or host name and unisolates it using the Microsoft Defender For Endpoint integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.